-EPA developed a Technical Note "Guidance for Photochemical Assessment Monitoring Stations (PAMS) Required Network Implementation Plans and Enhanced Monitoring Plans (EMP's)" that recommends monitoring organizations submit the EMP by July 1, 2018 along with the annual network plan.
-The actual regulatory requirement for EMP contained in 50CFR58, Appendix D.5(h) states that "the EMP shall be submitted to the EPA Regional Administrator no later than October 1, 2019" for states in the Ozone Transport Region.
+EPA developed a Technical Note "Guidance for Photochemical Assessment Monitoring Stations (PAMS) Required Network Implementation Plans and Enhanced Monitoring Plans (EMP's)" that recommended monitoring organizations submit the EMP by July 1, 2018 along with the annual network plan.
+In addition to the requirements listed in Section 4.8.1, the October 1, 2015 revisions to the PAMS monitoring rule also require states with moderate and above 8-hour ozone nonattainment areas and states in the Ozone Transport Region to develop and implement an Enhanced Monitoring Plan (EMP) detailing enhanced ozone and ozone precursor monitoring activities to be performed.
+The regulatory requirement for EMP contained in 50CFR58, Appendix D.5(h) states that "the EMP shall be submitted to the EPA Regional Administrator no later than October 1, 2019" for states in the Ozone Transport Region.

-In recognition of EPA's guidance recommending an earlier EMP submittal MDE is proposing the following measurements be considered basic elements of the required EMP:
+MDE is proposing the following measurements be considered basic elements of the required EMP:

-- Year round ozone monitoring at Piney Run, Essex, HU-Beltsville, and Horn Point beginning in 2020. - Additional VOC measurements at HU-Beltsville, beginning in June 2019, consisting of eight 3-hour canister samples collected every third day June through August.

-• Operation of radar wind profilers at Piney Run, HU-Beltsville, and Horn Point beginning in 2020.
+- Year round ozone monitoring at Piney Run, Essex, HU-Beltsville, and Horn Point beginning in 2020. - Additional VOC measurements at HU-Beltsville, beginning in June 2019, consisting of eight 3-hour canister samples collected every third day June through August. - PAMS analysis performed on air toxics canisters collected at HU-Beltsville, Essex, Oldtown, and Howard County Near Road. - Operation of radar wind profilers at Piney Run, HU-Beltsville, and Horn Point beginning in 2020.